Provision Citrix ADC instances

 - SSH Port: set the SSH port.
 The default port is 22.

-Select Use global settings for Citrix ADC communication check box, if you want the setting to be defined in the System Settings for the communication between the Management Service and the Citrix ADC instance.
+Use global settings for Citrix ADC communication: Select if you want the setting to be defined in the System Settings for the communication between the Management Service and the Citrix ADC instance.
 You can clear this box and change the protocol to HTTP or HTTPS.

 Select http option to use HTTP protocol for the communication between the Management Service and the Citrix ADC instance.